 Ok, now having followed the above steps click on your Draft folder (usually the top folder in your binder) and then go to Outline Mode (the third icon on the top-centre of the screen as shown below or alternatively press Ctrl+3)

-Click on the the little drop-down arrow on the far right of the Outliner window and select the options Characters, Locations and Items.
+Click on the little drop-down arrow on the far right of the Outliner window and select the options Characters, Locations and Items.
+Note: In Scrivener 3 instead of a drop-down arrow, there is an arrow pointing to the right.
+Click on that one instead and then select Characters, Locations and Items.

 Finally, click on the dropdown arrow on the left to expand your folder structure and reveal your scenes.